Operators commuting with complex symmetric weighted composition operators on $H^2$: Abstract

 \section{Abstract}

-In this paper we study weighted composition operators $W_{g,\psi}$ commuting with complex symmetric weighted composition operators $W_{f,\varphi}$ on the Hardy space $H^2(\D)$.
+In this paper, we initially study when an anti-linear Toeplitz operator is in the commutant of a composition operator.
+Primarily, we investigate weighted composition operators $W_{g,\psi}$ commuting with complex symmetric weighted composition operators $W_{f,\varphi}$ on the Hardy space $H^2(\D)$.
 In particular, we give the descriptions of the symbols $g$ and $\psi$ such that the inducing weighted composition operator $W_{g,\psi}$ commutes with the complex symmetric weighted composition operator $W_{f,\varphi}$ with the conjugation $\clj$.
 Furthermore, we subsequently demonstrate that these weighted composition operators are normal and complex symmetric in accordance with the properties of the fixed point of the associated symbol $\vp$.